 Our ability to compete in the highly competitive biotechnology and pharmaceutical industries depends upon our ability to attract and retain highly qualified managerial, scientific and medical personnel.
-We are highly dependent on our management, scientific and medical personnel, including our Chief Executive Officer and President, our Chief Financial Officer, our Chief Scientific Officer and our Chief Medical Officer.
+We are highly dependent on our management, scientific and medical personnel, including our Chief Executive Officer and President, our Chief Medical Officer, our Chief Technical Officer, our Chief Business and Strategy Officer and our Chief People Officer.
 The loss of the services of any of our executive officers, other key employees and other scientific and medical advisors, and an inability to find suitable replacements could result in delays in product development and harm our business.